As Alfred Hitchcock once claimed: “Revenge is sweet and not fattening.”

 Wuthering Heights Theme of Revenge

-Revenge, bitter and unsatisfying, pierce the whole narration of the novel.
+Revenge, bitter and unsatisfying, pierce the whole novel.
 Heathcliff performs as the main avenger, but there is more.

 Wuthering Heights Revenge Topic Ideas